cadia-lvl/Icelandic-textnorm/README.md

-# Haukur - Text normalization for Icelandic
+# Textahaukur - Text normalization for Icelandic

 THIS REPOSITORY IS STILL IN DEVELOPMENT, NOT YET A FUNCTIONAL TOOL!
 --------------------------------------------------------------------